Out-of-state students move into UNM dorms

-Students were required to wear face coverings and follow other COVID-safe practices.
-Students KRQE spoke with were grateful to be moving in.
+Students were required to wear face coverings and follow other COVID-safe practices while they moved in.
+However, students say they were grateful to be moving in.

 “It makes me feel really lucky and really fortunate because a lot of my friends killed themselves to go to schools out of state, like MIT and Berkley and they can’t move in on the first day of school,” said Kenya Thomas.
 “So it makes me feel really fortunate as a student that I’m able to go to school or to move in my dorm.”